The Village

 The name of the village is derived from its location and size.
 ‘Jubeil’ meaning small mountain in Arabic, and ‘Nisf’ meaning half – describing the location and expansion of the village – a village on half of the small mountain.
 In 1988 the village was only 28 donums in size, while its total land area is 5054 donums.
 Some residents believed it became Nisf Jubeil after the great flood and torrent in the early 20th century that destroyed half the village, referring to the ‘Nisf’.

-Abdel Hamid Mahmood Daghlas, although not the average villager, was one of the ruling figures in the Palestinian area of Wadi Al-Sha’ir.
+Abdel Hamid Mahmoud Daghlas, although not the average villager, was one of the ruling figures in the Palestinian area of Wadi Al-Sha’ir.
 Abdel Hamid ruled at a time that followed the Ottoman rule of Nablus, due to the continual revolutions that took place in Nablus and Jabal Nablus.